Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 etc. five hundred, six hundred, seven hundred, eight hundred, nine hundred (rubles)

-P.p. (about) five hundred, six hundred, seven hundred, eight hundred, nine hundred (roubles)
+P.p. (about) five hundred, six hundred, seven hundred, eight hundred, nine hundred (rubles)

-Pay attention to the declension of numbers one and a half, one and a half, one and a half hundred, in which errors are often made:
+Pay attention to the declension of numerals one and a half, one and a half, one and a half hundred, where mistakes are often made:

 I.p. one and a half (hours), one and a half (minutes), one and a half hundred (rubles)